 NOTE: Very light beers, such as light lagers, light straw-coloured beers, and golden ales require a negative RA.
 A negative RA helps pull the mash pH down to the right range.
 Dark beers have the acidity present in the dark, and roasted malts to buffer higher residual alkalinity waters.

-Why do I need to adjust my brewing water to correct its residual alkalinity?
+Why do I need to adjust my brewing water to correct the residual alkalinity?

 Understanding the alkalinity of your brewing water allows you to accurately adjust it.
 This allows you to create a water profile to suit the beer you plan on brewing.
 Once you know the starting alkalinity of your prepared tap water, you can easily adjust it.
 The remaining alkalinity is used to affect the flavour and other aspects of the final beer.